Drug information

 Delstrigo can cause serious, life-threatening side effects.
 These include hepatitis B virus infection (HBV) flare-ups and new or worsening kidney problems, including kidney failure.

 If you have both HIV and HBV and take Delstrigo, your HBV infection may get much worse (flare-up) if you stop taking Delstrigo.
 Do not stop taking Delstrigo without first talking with your health care provider.
+If you stop taking Delstrigo, you will need blood tests regularly for several months to check your liver function and monitor your HBV infection.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of a worsening kidney problem (called Fanconi Syndrome) which may be related to tenofovir-containing drugs: